 I tried to test different triggers and created a new logic app using the When a file is created (properties only) trigger.
-When testing it the first time, it failed, but game me the solution to the problem.
+When testing it the first time, it failed, but gave me the solution to the problem.
 The error message stated that the Created column was being indexed on the list and that the logic app would start working shortly.
 I went to the Indexed Columns and could see a label next to the Created column to show that it was being indexed.

-In my case, the Modified field was already (automatically) indexed on the list, so after the index of the Created field completed, both logic apps started working as expected.
+In my case, the Modified field was already (automatically) indexed on the list, so after the index of the Created field was completed, both logic apps started working as expected.

 In summary, if you have large SharePoint lists and need to use automation triggers for when items are created or modified, double-check that the relevant list columns are indexed!

-The link to Indexed Columns page for each list can be accessed under list Settings, at the bottom of the Columns section (just before the Views section).
+The link to the Indexed Columns page for each list can be accessed under list Settings, at the bottom of the Columns section (just before the Views section).